Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Test Run Progress Rate Graph

-The test run progress rate graph shows how many tests have been executed during a period of time, and what execution status was recorded.
-The report can be displayed for a specific date-range and for the entire product or for a specific release/sprint:
+The Test Run Progress Rate Graph shows how many tests have been executed for the selected release/sprint for a specific date range, and what execution status was recorded.
+The graph can be displayed for all test case types or for a specific type.

 ![](img/Reports_Center_380.png)